Hollander beater

 A Hollander beater is a machine developed by the Dutch in 1680 to produce paper pulp from cellulose containing plant fibers.
 It replaced stamp mills for preparing pulp because the Hollander could produce in one day the same quantity of pulp it would take a stamp mill eight days to prepare.

 However, the wooden paddles and beating process of a stamp mill produced longer, more easily hydrated, and more fibrillated cellulose fibers; thus increasing the resulting paper's strength.
 The Hollander used metal blades and a macerating action to separate the raw material, resulting in shorter cellulose fibers and weaker paper.
 Further, the metal blades of the Hollander often introduced metal contaminants into the paper as one metal blade struck another.
-These contaminants often acted as catalysts for oxidation that have been implicated in browning of old paper called foxing.
+These contaminants often acted as catalysts for oxidation that has been implicated in browning of old paper called foxing.